mia0x1/mia0x1.github.io/_posts/2023-08-12-mastodon-preview-imessage.md

 ---
 published: true
-description: Seit iOS 16.4 gibt es die "Rich Preview" Funktion für Mastodon Posts, die in iMessage Details wie Autor, Inhalt des Posts und Bilder darstellt.
+description: Since iOS 16.4, there is the “Rich Preview” function for Mastodon posts, which displays details such as author, content of the post and images in iMessage.
 tags:
   - apple
   - macos